Starting Solids and Breastfeeding

 How to Entice Your Baby to Eat

 - Take a bite of the food, and make a fuss over how much you like it.

-- Feed your baby when he/she is awake, alert and in a good mood.
+- Feed your baby when they are awake, alert, and in a good mood.

-- Allow your baby to feed him/herself, sometimes this can encourage a baby to eat more, although this may get messy.
+- Allow your baby to feed themself.
+Sometimes, this can encourage a baby to eat more, although this may get messy.

 - A baby may feel more comfortable eating on the mother's lap.
 Let your baby sit on your lap and eat with you.

 It is always best to introduce whole foods into your baby's diet, such as steamed vegetables or fruit, instead of processed baby foods or canned foods.

 At six months, a baby can handle lightly mashed fruits and veg, or whole soft pieces of banana, cheese, or avocado.
 The baby should be making some chewing motions when putting these in their mouth.
 The more whole the food is, the more likely the baby will stay interested.